 Beta diversity of parasitoids and caterpillars

-We employed three common dissimilarity indices (Sorensen, Chao-Sorensen, and Bray-Curtis) emphasising different aspects of diversity turnover (see Methods).
+We employed three common dissimilarity indices—Sorensen (SOR), Chao-Sorensen (SC), and Bray-Curtis (BC)—emphasising different aspects of diversity turnover (see Methods).
 All three indices show higher parasitoid than caterpillar beta diversity (Figure 1).
 In both caterpillar and parasitoid communities, beta diversity was caused mainly by species turnover, indicating the substitution of species at one site by different species at other sites (βSIM-parasitoids = 0.542 ± SD 0.214 vs. βSIM-caterpillars = 0.372 ± SD 0.149).
-Only minor share of beta diversity was caused by nestedness.
+Only a minor share of beta diversity was caused by nestedness.

 We investigated if the higher parasitoid beta diversity is not just a simple consequence of order of magnitude smaller sample size compared to caterpillars.
 For this, we subsampled the caterpillar data to the number of parasitoid individuals observed per site.
 Subsampling resulted in an increase in beta diversity, but only mild compared to parasitoid beta diversity (empty orange circles and dashed lines in Figure 1; for mean values and significance tests see Table S1).

 We further explored how the rarity of plant and parasitoid species influences the beta diversity patterns.
 We found only a minimal decrease in parasitoid beta diversity when rare plants were excluded (Figure S1: Reduced dataset).
 This suggests rare plants do not harbour very different parasitoids and thus do not artificially inflate parasitoid beta diversity.
-Rare parasitoids with less than 10 total rearings unsurprisingly show high beta diversity but have little effect on overall parasitoid beta diversity when measured with Chao-Sorensen and Bray-Curtis indices (Figure S1).
+Rare parasitoids with less than 10 total rearings unsurprisingly show high beta diversity but have little effect on overall parasitoid beta diversity when measured with Chao-Sorensen and Bray-Curtis indices (Fig. S1).
 The observed beta diversity of parasitoids was thus driven mainly by common rather than rare parasitoid species.

 At one study site (Ohu) we sampled two datasets at different times of the year.
 After accounting for the difference in sample size, the temporal beta diversity turnover between the two occasions was much higher for parasitoids than caterpillars by all three indices (Figure S2, Table S2).